sboger/LicheeRV-Audio-Streamer/README.md

 I created this in a few hours as a test of gemini-cli.
 I coded no part of this.
 I only altered this paragraph by hand.
 Everything else was created by gemini-cli.
-My coding system is a mac air, the compile system is a LicheeRV Nano. https://www.amazon.com/dp/B0DGL82524 running https://github.com/scpcom/sophgo-sg200x-debian.
+My coding system is a mac air, the compile system is a LicheeRV Nano (https://www.amazon.com/dp/B0DGL82524) running Debian 13 Trixie (https://github.com/scpcom/sophgo-sg200x-debian).
 This is a minimal C application (11k) that captures audio from the mems microphone using ALSA and streams it over HTTP.
 The audio is streamed as raw, lossless LPCM data.

 ## Dependencies